diesttro/react-ssr/README.md

 # React Server-Side Rendering

-Render a React app on server-side first
+A baseline to render a React application on server-side

 ## Usage

-You need to build the server and client first
+You need to build the client and server before all

 ```
 npm run build
 ```

-Once done you can get the server up
+Once done you can start serving requests

 ```
 npm run serve
 ```

-If you want to make changes and see them without having to repeat the previous steps
+You can make changes to the client or server and view them without repeating the steps above

 ```
 npm run start